-Is your child able to communicate verbally? □ No □ Yes Are there certain visual or verbal cues that might help the dental team?
-If yes, please explain:

-Are there any useful phrases or words that work best with your child?
-Please describe:

-Does your child use non-verbal communication? $\Box$ No $\Box$ Yes If yes, please explain:

-Will you be bringing a communication system with you? $\Box$ No $\Box$ Yes If yes, please explain:

-Will you be bringing visual supports to help your child during the visit?
-If yes, please explain:

-If not, are there any supports that we can have available to assist with communication?
-If yes, please explain:

-BEHAVIOR/EMOTIONS

-Please list any specific behavioral challenges that you would like the dental team to be aware of:

-Feel free to bring motivating items that are comforting and/or pleasurable for your child to the dental visit.

-SENSORY ISSUES

-Please list any specific sounds that your child is sensitive to: Does your child prefer the quiet? $\Box$ No $\Box$ Yes Is your child more comfortable in a dimly lit room? $\Box$ No $\Box$ Yes Is your child sensitive to motion and moving (i.e., the dental chair moving up and down or to a reclining position)? $\Box$ No $\Box$ Yes If yes, please explain: Does your child have any oral sensitivity (gagging, gum sensitivities, grinding, clenching, etc.)? $\Box$ No $\Box$ Yes Do certain tastes bother your child? $\Box$ No $\Box$ Yes (If yes, please explain) Is your child more comfortable in a clutter-free environment? $\Box$ No $\Box$ Yes If yes, please explain: What frightens your child?
-What calms your child?
-Please provide your dentist with any additional information that may help prepare for successful oral health care.
+Is your child able to communicate verbally? \square No \square Yes Are there certain visual or verbal cues that might help the dental team?
+If yes, please explain: Are there any useful phrases or words that work best with your child?
+Please describe: Does your child use non-verbal communication? \square No \square Yes \square If yes, please explain: Will you be bringing a communication system with you? \square No \square Yes \square If yes, please explain: Will you be bringing visual supports to help your child during the visit?
+If yes, please explain: If not, are there any supports that we can have available to assist with communication?
+If yes, please explain: BEHAVIOR/EMOTIONS Please list any specific behavioral challenges that you would like the dental team to be aware of: Feel free to bring motivating items that are comforting and/or pleasurable for your child to the dental visit.
+SENSORY ISSUES SENSORY ISSUES Please list any specific sounds that your child is sensitive to: Please list any specific sounds that your child is sensitive to: Does your child prefer the quiet?
+No Yes Please list any specific sounds that your child is sensitive to: Please list any specific sounds that your child is sensitive to: Does your child prefer the quiet?
+No Yes Is your child more comfortable in a dimly lit room?
+No Yes Is your child sensitive to motion and moving (i.e., the dental chair moving up and down or to a reclining position)?
+Please list any specific sounds that your child is sensitive to: Does your child prefer the quiet?
+No Yes Is your child more comfortable in a dimly lit room?
+No Yes Is your child sensitive to motion and moving (i.e., the dental chair moving up and down or to a reclining position)?
+No Yes If yes, please explain: Does your child have any oral sensitivity (gagging, gum sensitivities, grinding, clenching, etc.)?
+No Yes Please list any specific sounds that your child is sensitive to: Does your child prefer the quiet?
+No Yes Is your child more comfortable in a dimly lit room?
+No Yes Is your child sensitive to motion and moving (i.e., the dental chair moving up and down or to a reclining position)?
+No Yes If yes, please explain: Does your child have any oral sensitivity (gagging, gum sensitivities, grinding, clenching, etc.)?
+No Yes Do certain tastes bother your child?
+No Yes (If yes, please explain) Please list any specific sounds that your child is sensitive to: Does your child prefer the quiet? □ No □ Yes Is your child more comfortable in a dimly lit room? □ No □ Yes Is your child sensitive to motion and moving (i.e., the dental chair moving up and down or to a reclining position)? □ No □ Yes If yes, please explain: Does your child have any oral sensitivity (gagging, gum sensitivities, grinding, clenching, etc.)? □ No □ Yes Do certain tastes bother your child? □ No □ Yes (If yes, please explain) Is your child more comfortable in a clutter-free environment? □ No □ Yes If yes, please explain: